Southeast Australia temperate forests: Flora

+Wet sclerophyll forest

 Wet sclerophyll forests are common between the coast and the Great Dividing Range, which separates these more humid forests from the drier forests and woodlands of the interior.
 Trees are generally of medium height, with an understory of low shrubs.
 Eucalypts are the predominant trees, and characteristic species include brown stringybark (Eucalyptus baxteri), manna gum (E. viminalis), messmate stringybark (E. obliqua), and mountain grey gum (E. cypellocarpa).
 Brown stringybark is found on low-fertility soils, and messmate stringybark becomes common on more fertile soils.

+Box-ironbark forest

 Box-ironbark forest is found in the low hills between the Great Dividing Range and the drier woodlands of the interior plains.
 The predominant trees are grey box (Eucalyptus microcarpa), yellow gum (E. leucoxylon), and red ironbark (E. sideroxylon).

+Eucalypt woodland

 Eucalypt woodland is found in the drier interior.
 It is an open woodland of medium-sized trees, with 10 to 30 percent tree canopy cover.
 Common trees include grey box, yellow box (Eucalyptus melliodora), and Blakely's red gum (E. blakeleyi).
 The understorey is dominated by grasses such as Themeda triandra with few shrubs.

+Grasslands

-In the Geelong area and on the Southern Tablelands of New South Wales there are treeless basalt plains dominated by spear grasses (Stipa scabra and S. bigeniculata).
+In the Geelong area and on the Southern Tablelands of New South Wales there are treeless basalt plains dominated by spear grasses (Stipa species Stipa scabra and S. bigeniculata).